What's wrong with In Vitro Fertilization (IVF)?

 William Shakespeare, Macbeth, Act V Scene I

 The following questions and answers were created from a dialog with an Evangelical couple who tried to justify IVF while the treatments themselves were unsuccessful.
 They experienced a spiral of unfortunate circumstances, and went to the Saint Paul VI Institute for natural treatment to the infertility and today have a beautiful naturally conceived child.
+They have completely reversed their position on IVF, and later became Catholic, when they saw how right the Catholic position was on this and many other moral questions.

 Can IVF be used in a morally acceptable way if all the embryos are kept and not destroyed?